Juwanna Mann: Reception

-Juwanna Mann was not well received by critics, earning a 10% "rotten" rating on Rotten Tomatoes.
-The site's consensus reads "With its tired premise, Juwanna Mann's jokes fall flat."
+Juwanna Mann was received poorly by critics, earning a 10% rating on Rotten Tomatoes.
+The site's consensus reads, "With its tired premise, Juwanna Mann's jokes fall flat."
 On Metacritic, the film has a rank of 24 out of 100 based on 20 critics, indicating "generally unfavorable reviews".

-Anna Smith of Empire Magazine wrote "There may be a lot of boobs out there on the court, but there's only one tit.
-As limp as it is lazy".
-A score of a "D" was awarded to the film by Owen Gleiberman of Entertainment Weekly who added, "A Tootsie-role sports farce that's a drag in every which way".
+Anna Smith of Empire Magazine wrote, "There may be a lot of boobs out there on the court, but there's only one tit.
+As limp as it is lazy."
+The film received a "D" from Owen Gleiberman of Entertainment Weekly, who added, "A Tootsie-role sports farce that's a drag in every which way."

-Chicago Tribune's Robert K. Elder called the film "tempting to call traveling", but also added that "it never goes anywhere".
-Ann Hornaday of The Washington Post had nothing more to add other than calling the film "Tired and flat as a dead basketball", while Carla Meyer of the San Francisco Chronicle called it a "misguided comedy".
+Chicago Tribune's Robert K. Elder called the film "tempting to call traveling", but added that "it never goes anywhere."
+Ann Hornaday of The Washington Post had nothing more to add other than calling the film "Tired and flat as a dead basketball", while Carla Meyer of the San Francisco Chronicle deemed it a "misguided comedy".